eerimoq/simba/doc/index.rst

 Welcome to Simba's documentation!
 =================================

-`Simba` is an RTOS and build framework.
+`Simba` is an Embedded Programming Platform.
 It aims to make embedded programming easy and portable.

 Project homepage: https://github.com/eerimoq/simba